Guided Tour (High Vis album)

-Guided Tour is the third studio album by English rock band High Vis.
+Guided Tour is the third studio album by English post-hardcore band, High Vis.
 The album was released on 18 October 2024 through Dais Records.

 Background and recording

 Following the release of their second album, Blending, in 2022, High Vis entered a period of increased activity, including extensive touring.
 This period also marked a transition for the band members, with several committing to music full-time.
 In early 2023, High Vis began working on Guided Tour.
 The recording sessions took place at Holy Mountain Studios in London with producer Jonah Falco, known for his work with various post-punk and hardcore acts.
 The band continued their collaboration with engineer Misha Hering, who had worked with them on previous projects.

 Drummer Edward "Ski" Harper played a significant role in the initial songwriting process, often creating early demos using Ableton, layering basslines and programmed drum tracks to establish foundational ideas.
 However, the band adopted a distinct approach to avoid over-reliance on demos.
 Instead of bringing pre-recorded versions into the studio, they recorded tracks from memory, aiming to preserve spontaneity and energy in their performances.

 During production, the band sought to refine their sound while maintaining the raw qualities present in their earlier work.
-Falco played a key role in guiding this process, helping shape the album's sonic direction.
+Falco played a key role in guiding this process, helping shape the album’s sonic direction.
 The recording process emphasized live performance energy, ensuring that the final arrangements could be effectively reproduced on stage.
 High Vis completed recording by late 2023.